 When your brain is locked in low gear, and you are dragging yourself through the day, getting the motivation to do the smallest things can be a massive effort.

 You’ll need to be patient and gentle with yourself and gradually build momentum.
-With time and the proper support, it is possible to reclaim your life and feel like yourself again.
+With time and proper support, reclaiming your life and feeling like yourself again is possible.

 Case Study – Part 2